Sean Spicer Praises Successor Sanders: 'She Understands What The President Wants'

 "I sort of thought I knew what he wanted and went and did it.
 And I'll be honest, if I could have a do-over on that day, I'd take it every day of the week," Spicer said.

-But one thing he wouldn't take is another trip back to the White House, calling it an "intense, intense job" that's "unrelenting."
+But one thing he wouldn't take is another trip back to the White House, calling it an "intense, intense job" that is "unrelenting."

 And Spicer said he doesn't envy his former colleagues as they try to deal with the fallout from Trump's summit in Helsinki with Russian President Vladimir Putin.

-On Monday, speaking alongside Putin, Trump said Putin's denials that Russia had interfered in the 2016 U.S. elections were "extremely strong and powerful," casting doubt on American intelligence findings to the contrary.
+On Monday, speaking alongside the Russian leader, Trump said Putin's denials that Russia had interfered in the 2016 U.S. elections were "extremely strong and powerful," casting doubt on American intelligence findings to the contrary.
 The next day, Trump tried to walk back some of those comments, saying he misspoke.

-Spicer said he's "glad" Trump tried to clarify on Tuesday, but laughed that "I'm glad that I'm out promoting a book and not having to deal with that right now."
+Spicer said he is "glad" Trump tried to clarify on Tuesday but laughed that "I'm glad that I'm out promoting a book and not having to deal with that right now."

 More of Kelly's interview with Spicer will air Wednesday and Thursday on All Things Considered.